Poland speeds up missile defence plan amid Ukraine crisis

 "But certainly I can fully support the decision by Poland to expedite that whole process and I think it's entirely appropriate that we should support that effort," he added.

-The first phase of the Polish system is to comprise eight sets of mid-range interceptor rockets, which may later be supplemented by short-range and long-range ones.
-Poland has already passed legislation to secure funding for the shield, the
+The first phase of the Polish system is to comprise eight sets of mid-range interceptor rockets, which may later be supplemented by short-range ones.
+Poland has already passed legislation to secure funding for the shield, a Defence Ministry spokesman said.

 The planned system is separate from elements of a U.S. missile shield to be deployed in Poland by 2018, as confirmed by U.S. Vice President Joe Biden on a visit to Warsaw this week.